 - Be at least 18 years of age [GC§1031(b)].

 - Be a U.S. citizen or a permanent resident alien who is eligible and has applied for citizenship [GC§1031(a)].
 (Note: CHP officers must be U.S. citizens at the time of appointment VC§2267.)

-- Have a U.S. high school diploma, GED certificate, or high school equivalency certificate, or a two-year, four-year, or advanced degree from an accredited or approved college/university [GC§1031(e)].
+- Have a U.S. high school diploma, GED or other approved high school equivalency exam, high school proficiency examination, or a two-year, four-year, or advanced degree from an accredited or approved college/university [GC§1031(e)].